GATE 2025 Mathematics Syllabus PDF - Download GATE Mathematics Syllabus Topic wise

 GATE Mathematics Syllabus 2025 for General Aptitude

 GATE Maths exam 2025 will include 10 questions from the General Aptitude section too.
 The GATE General Aptitude section is common for all the GATE papers.
-Along with preparing the GATE Mathematics syllabus 2025, candidates must also study the General Aptitude topics.
-Students can check out the GATE General Aptitude syllabus 2025 below.
+Along with preparing the GATE Mathematics syllabus 2025, you must also study the General Aptitude topics.
+You can check out the GATE General Aptitude syllabus 2025 below.

 Topics